|Key West '73|

 In high school she was a community pool lifeguard in the summers.
 She was, is, a Libra, I’m Aquarius - air signs, but our summer air in J-ville was so humid we might as well have been water signs.

 We both had French surnames, both occupational names in the original French.
 Mine means one who embroiders.
 Hers designates an usher or a doorkeeper, one who ushers you across the threshold.
-Pronounced in the original French it sounds more like an irresistible courtesan.
+Correctly pronounced in French, her surname sounds more like: one who unlooses you.

 We actually met at a swim meet, a suburban neighborhood league event in J-ville in the summer of 1964.
 She swam butterfly for Colonial Park, I swam breaststroke for Arlingwood.
 In our little red tank suits and speedos.
 She was almost thirteen and I was a year and a half older.